Beryozka (Russian retail store)

-Beriozka (Russian: Берёзка, lit. "little birch tree") was the overall name applied to two chains of state-run retail stores in the Soviet Union that sold goods in exchange for foreign currency.
+Beryozka, or Beriozka, (Russian: Берёзка, lit. "little birch") was the common name of two chains of state-run retail stores in the Soviet Union that sold goods in exchange for foreign currency.
 Beriozkas sold luxury goods such as chocolate and caviar that were often unavailable or unaffordable in traditional Soviet markets and shops.
-In English-language advertisements and signs, the spelling was always "Beriozka" rather than the more conventional transliteration "Beryozka."
-Beryozka existed between 1964 and 1990 up to the point of the Soviet Union dissolution.
+Beryozka stores existed between 1964 and 1990, up to the point of the Soviet Union dissolution.

 Background

-Since 1921 up until 1927 during the New Economic Policy trading of foreign currency in Soviet Union was legal.
-In 1927 however the trade was outlawed.
-It became illegal to possess and trade foreign currencies (unless specified by the law otherwise) with a punishment up to six month of imprisonment (the events were reflected in The Golden Calf movie).
+From 1921 until 1927 during the New Economic Policy trading of foreign currency in Soviet Union was legal.
+In 1927 however it became illegal to possess and trade foreign currencies (unless specified by the law otherwise) with a punishment up to six month of imprisonment.
 Businessmen that were often referred as NEPmen during this period of time were banned from using it in everyday commerce.
 As result of this policy it became necessary to have places where goods could be purchased for foreign currency.
 The money were usually spent by workers who earned abroad or by tourists and westerners who visited the Soviet Union.